fenos/dqlx-docs/docs/queries/filters.md

 Expr function: `Expr(predicate)` <br />

-The `Expr` allows you to write Raw statement as the value, the variable will not be escape.
+The `Expr` allows you to write Raw statement as the value, the variable will not be escaped.

 ```go
 dqlx.Eq{